WGH History

 on-air performers included George Crawford, Dave Cummins, Bob Calvert, Gene

-Loving, Keith James, Dick Lamb, Roger Clark, Glenn "The Turtle" Lewis, Russ Spooner,
+Loving, Keith James, Dick Lamb, Roger Clark (Program Director until 1967), Glenn "The Turtle" Lewis, Russ Spooner,

 Bowman.